vemula-chandi-priya/Wordpress/README.md

 # Deploy WordPress on EC2 by WordPress AMI

 WordPress is a highly popular content management system (CMS).
 It is most commonly used for blogs but can also be used for running e-commerce sites, message boards, company websites, Portfolio Websites and many other popular use cases.
-In this guide, you will learn how to set up a WordPress site to run a blog.

 AWS Services services that use in this project
 An Amazon EC2 instance to install and host the WordPress application.